KDE/documentation-develop-kde-org/HIG/source/components/assistance/message.rst

 If the processing has reached an unexpected or potentially dangerous condition, the user must make a decision.
-The correct presentation for this kind of disruptive question is a *modal message dialog*: a secondary window that interrupts user's current activity and blocks interaction until the user decides how to proceed.
+The correct presentation for this kind of disruptive question is a modal message dialog: a secondary window that interrupts user's current activity and blocks interaction until the user decides how to proceed.